b-studios/discourse-course/README.md

 GET /admin/course/add_people_to_default_lecture_group.json
 ~~~

-For all users not belonging to any active lecture, add them to the default lecture group.
+For all non-staff users not belonging to any active lecture, add them to the default lecture group.

 #### Parameters